Intramural sports: United Kingdom

 Just under three quarters of universities in the United Kingdom offer recreational sports within the university.
 At the collegiate universities of Cambridge, Durham, Oxford, Lancaster and York, recreational sport takes place between colleges and is known as college sport, inter-college sport, or inter-collegiate sport.
 More generally, recreational sport within a university in the United Kingdom is often called intramural sport, and teams may represent halls of residence, academic departments, university sports clubs from other sports, other societies or simply groups of friends.
 Recreational sport exists alongside varsity matches with rival universities and inter-university competitions organized by British Universities and Colleges Sport (BUCS).
-In terms of participation, Durham University's college sports is the largest intramural program in the UK and one of the largest the world, with over 75% of students (i.e., over 16,000 students based on the 2023–24 student population of 21,750) taking part in sports and more than 550 college teams across 18 sports.
+In terms of participation, Durham University's college sports is the largest intramural program in the UK and one of the largest in the world, with over 75% of students (i.e., over 16,000 students based on the 2023–24 student population of 21,750) taking part in sports and more than 550 college teams across 18 sports.
+Collingwood College Association Football Club is said to be the largest amateur football club in the UK.
 The largest program in Scotland is at the University of Edinburgh.

 Matches between representative intramural teams at different universities are sometimes arranged, such as the intramural varsities between Loughborough intramural sports teams and Durham college teams and between Loughborough intramural sports teams and Nottingham intramural sports teams, and the college varsity between college teams from Durham and York.
 College teams also participate in the Roses Tournament between York and Lancaster In the past, a men's and women's intercollegiate boat race was part of the Henley Boat Races between Oxford and Cambridge.
 College boat clubs from Oxford, Cambridge and Durham often compete in external events such as the Head of the River Race.